lilyamirabatrisya/lilyamirabatrisya/OpenDay.md

 > "Project management isn't just about timelines—it's about **people, processes, and passion**."

-- **Tech is 20% coding, 80% communication** - Soft skills matter!
+- **Tech is 20% coding, 80% communication**.
+Thus, soft skills matter!
-- **Fail fast, learn faster** - Agile teaches us to embrace mistakes as growth opportunities
+- **Fail fast, learn faster**.
+This is where agile teaches us to embrace mistakes as it is a way opportunities grow.
-- **Your career path doesn't have to be linear** - Mr. Helmee's diverse experience proved this
+- **Your career path doesn't have to be linear**.
+Mr Helmee's talk has explained how it's normal to shift career paths.
-- **Documentation is as important as development** - Clear documentation saves time and prevents errors
+- **Documentation is as important as development**.
+This is to ensure we dont waste time in debugging errors.
-- **Client collaboration over contract negotiation** - Building relationships leads to better outcomes
+- **Client collaboration over contract negotiation**.
+This is to build relationships that leads to better outcomes and network.
-- **Sustainable development pace** - Avoiding burnout leads to consistent quality work

 ---